Logo goes

 Am I ready for the exam?

-The Question and Answer Pools are in the public domain, per FCC regulation, but these provide no background material to help future hams actually understand the answers.
+The Question and Answer Pools are in the public domain, per FCC regulation, but these provide no background material to help future hams understand the answers.
 There are many study guides available that do provide this background and the team has made some recommendations below.

 For candidates studying for the General- and Amateur Extra-class licenses, the team recommends the following ARRL study guides: